EBA Equine Psychology Specialist Training

 Who is the Training For?

-Anyone who wishes to practice as an EBA REPS and has already passed the EBA Applied Behaviour Course or can demonstrate equivalent knowledge and practical skills.
+Anyone who wishes to practice as an EBA REPS and has already passed the EBA Applied Equine Psychology Course or can demonstrate equivalent knowledge and practical skills.

 Applicants, in addition to having a good breadth of practical experience with horses, will have basic skills in using trans-species systemic formulation to structure their thinking about an ‘equine behaviour problem’.
 They will already be able to draw from areas such as attachment theory and trauma treatment models to understand and suggest practical interventions.

-Students who have already passed the EBA Applied Behaviour Course can submit an application for a place on this course.
+Students who have already passed the EBA Applied Equine Psychology Course can submit an application for a place on this course.

 If the applicant’s skills or experience are not considered to be sufficient at this stage, guidance on how to reach the level required will be given, and support provided where possible.

-Applicants who have not completed our Applied Behaviour Course should contact us for information on the application process in this case.
+Applicants who have not completed our Applied Equine Psychology Course should contact us for information on the application process in this case.